This course is open to the following categories of students:

 Participation in tutorials is mandatory.
 Absence is permissible only with the explicit permission of the lecturer.

 Assignments (50%): students will work in tutorials to execute practical assignments resulting in a final group poster presentation.

-Final individual exam (50%): Written examination on lecture material and literature, with closed and open questions.
+Final individual exam (50%): Written examination on lecture material and literature.

 Both the practical assignments and the exam should receive a pass mark.
 Only if the final exam receives a fail mark, may the exam be re-taken.
 Only the final mark is registered in uSis.
 The final pass mark is 6,0 or higher; a final mark of 5,0 or lower is deemed inadequate.